About

 • When selecting berries at your local grocery store, look for firm berries with a deep, even color and glossy sheen.

-California Giant Blackberries and muffins
+Clamshell of California Giant Blackberries next to blackberry muffins

 • salt – flavor enhancer.
 Don’t omit it!

-• vanilla extract – flavor!
+• vanilla extract – flavor and a special sweetness.

-For the pecan oat streusel it’s a simple mixture of oats, flour, chopped pecans, and oil or butter.
-I used a non-dairy butter here for optimal flavor and texture but I’ve made an oat streusel like this with coconut oil as well.
+• vegan butter / coconut oil – I used a non-dairy butter here for optimal flavor and texture, but I’ve made an oat streusel like this with coconut oil as well.

 Also, make sure your blackberries have been washed, dried and chopped in half or thirds.
 Set these aside for the end where they’ll be added last.

-Begin mixing together the wet ingredients (maple syrup, oil, egg and vanilla).
-Add about half of the milk mixture.
-Begin to slowly add the flour mixture, about half of it, and stir.
-Then add in the rest of the milk, remaining flour, stir a little then fold in the chopped blackberries until no dry flour appears.
+Begin mixing together the wet ingredients (maple syrup, oil, egg, and vanilla) with a wooden spoon.
+Add half of the milk mixture.
+Then add half of the flour mixture and stir.
+Add in the rest of the milk, then remaining flour, and stir a little.

-TIP: Don’t over-mix here.
+TIP: Don’t overmix here.
 The more you stir the batter after it’s already been combined fully, the tougher the texture of the muffins will turn out.

 baked blackberry muffin in pan